oddmayo/Obsidian-Vaults/University of Milan/Advanced Microeconomics/Micro4 - Uncertainty.md

 ### Prospect Theory function
 ![[Pasted image 20220907165247.png]]

-**Similar to EUT but**: outcomes comparte to some reference point; probabilities not weighted with their numeric values but with their corresponding weights
+**Similar to EUT but**: outcomes compare to some reference point; probabilities not weighted with their numeric values but with their corresponding weights

 ### Value function
 EUT considers long term perspective but changes causes emotions $\rightarrow$ *emotions and utility inseparable*